October 30, 2019 8:37:09 am

 India and the White Man’s gaze

 We get the show is meant for a primarily American audience.
 But can the West please change its “establishing shots” for India?
-The flower market, the fairground, the poor-but-happy faces, are as cliched and they are insufficient in conveying a picture of what India is.
+The flower market, the fairground, the poor-but-happy faces, are as cliched as they are insufficient in conveying a picture of what India is.
 And they have absolutely nothing in common with the world that Shah Rukh Khan inhabits.
 This is not a whine about “West choosing to see India as poor only”.
 This is simply calling out the laziness of the Western lens in finding new things to show about India.

 And why, oh why, did Letterman start randomly playing cricket with Prithvi Shaw?
 Because the show had to showcase India to Americans, and cricket is part of the package?